COVID-19 Response (have a question… ask the Florida Chamber below)

 A: The Division of Hotels & Restaurants will allow an establishment to add food service seating outside, provided the establishment strictly adheres to social distancing requirements currently in effect.
 The establishment should also consult with their local government agencies to ensure compliance with any applicable local regulations.

-Q: During the effect of the Executive Order 20-123, how should restaurants calculate the number of seats allowed inside the establishment?
+Q: During the effect of Executive Order 20-123 and 20-139, how should restaurants calculate the number of seats allowed inside the establishment?
 How should restaurants calculate 50% of the indoor seating capacity?

 A: The number of seats available to customers inside the establishment will be determined by the number of seats listed on the establishment’s DBPR food service license, divided by half (50%).
 For example, a restaurant licensed for 80 seats may seat up to 40 guests inside the establishment at any given time, provided that the establishment also adheres to all social distancing requirements that are currently in effect.
 Outside seating must also adhere to social distancing requirements and any applicable local regulations.